 Unloading the dishwasher in the right order can make a big difference.

-Begin unloading from the bottom rack to prevent water from dripping onto the clean dishes below.
+Start unloading from the bottom rack to prevent water from dripping onto the clean dishes below.

-Before putting your dishes away, inspect them for any remaining food particles.
 While modern dishwashers are designed to handle food residue effectively, it’s always good idea to check for missed spots.

 If you find any food residue, consider reloading and running another cycle with dishwasher detergent.
+You can also rinse it in the sink.

 After cleaning, be sure to store your dishes properly.
 This means grouping similar items together and putting them away in the kitchen cabinets.